[+]

 Vacation can last up to 2 weeks.
 Once you set vacation, you cannot set it again for 6 weeks from when your last vacation started.

-In addition, setting the vacation flag will prevent Global League games from being made for you, and automated games (League and Tournament) will not be started.
+In addition, setting the vacation flag will prevent Global League games from being made for you, and automated Tournament games will not be started (note that Global League games that have already been made will still auto-start!).

 Vacations can be ended in 3 ways: